Raman Raghav 2.0: Plot

 That evening Raghavan picks up a woman named Ankita at a nightclub and brings her to Simi's house.
-Incapacitated by drug use, Raghavan is unable to perform sexually, prompting mockery from Ankita.
+Incapacitated by drugs, Raghavan is unable to perform sexually, prompting mockery from Ankita.
 In response he assaults her.
 Still enraged, he searches for the stash of drugs he keeps at the house but is unable to find it.
-In this state he confronts Simi and they argue.
-When Simi demands he leave with Ankita, he strikes Simi; her head hits a glass table killing her instantly.
+He confronts Simi and they argue.
+When Simi demands he leave with Ankita, he strikes Simi; her head hits a glass table, killing her instantly.

 Ankita locks herself in the bathroom and tries to call for help, but desists when Raghavan threatens and coerces her.
 He then clears away incriminating evidence and arranges the scene to implicate Ramanna for the murder.
 He retrieves a tyre iron similar to Ramanna's favored murder weapon and smashes Simi's head with it.
 During these preparations, Ankita escapes.

-The next day Ramanna surrenders to Raghavan and claims a deep connection with him: each man is the missing half of the other.
-Ramanna also reveals his role in the two 2013 murders that opened the film and initiated this connection.
-He confesses to one of the killings but witnessed Raghavan kill the other man, and thus began his surveillance of the policeman.
-Ramanna offers to accept the charge for Simi's murder, but only if Raghavan will kill the eyewitness, Ankita.
-In the final scene Raghavan's descent into evil matches Ramanna's when he murders Ankita in her home.
+The next day Ramanna surrenders to Raghavan, giving details of the murder of Simi that only someone who was there could know.
+Ramanna claims a deep connection with him: each man is the missing half of the other because of their mutual amorality and willingness to kill.
+Ramanna also reveals his role in the two 2013 murders that opened the film and initiated this connection: he confesses to one of the killings but witnessed Raghavan kill the other man, and thus began his surveillance of the policeman.
+Ramanna offers to accept the charge for Simi's murder, but only if Raghavan will kill Ankita.
+In the final scene, Raghavan's descent into evil matches Ramanna's when he murders Ankita in her home with a tyre iron.